nus-cs2103-AY2223S1/ip/docs/README.md

 ### `find` - Find all the tasks containing keywords

-> Displays the list of tasks with the descriptions that contains given keywords.
+> Displays the list of tasks with the descriptions or tags that contains given keywords.

 Example of usage: